frontend-yyc/frontend-yyc.github.io/README.md

 ## Content Management

-This template uses **Astro Content Collections** to manage blog posts.

 To add a new blog post, simply create a new `.md` or `.mdx` file inside the `src/content/blog/` directory.

 ### Frontmatter Schema